Upsolver/dbt-upsolver/README.md

 ## What is Upsolver

-[Upsolver](https://upsolver.com) enables you to use familiar SQL syntax to quickly build and deploy data pipelines, powered by a stream processing engine designed for cloud data lakes.
+[Upsolver](https://upsolver.com) enables you to use familiar SQL syntaxto quickly build and deploy data pipelines, powered by a stream processing engine designed for cloud data lakes.

 ## SQLake